As a federal contractor there are some guidelines for posting open positions.

 This information only needs to be submitted with first posting in each state or when the information changes.
 If any of the information changes, the next posting should contain the updated details.

 The hiring official can be a chief hiring official, a Human Resources contact, a senior management contact, or any other manager that can verify the information in the job listing.
 If your company uses any job search organizations, such as temporary agencies, it must also provide contact information for that organization.
-OFCCP has refused to define exactly what an “external job search organization” is.
-They have, however, commented that they intend for the term to be construed as broadly as possible.
-Their discussion of the term says, “’external job search organization includes any entity not wholly owned and operated by the contractor that assists with its hiring.”
+Although OFCCP has not given an exact definition of an “external job search organization”, they intend for the term to be construed as broadly as possible, and includes “any entity not wholly owned and operated by the contractor that assists with its hiring.”

 OFCCP says that these changes were included at the request of numerous ESDSs since there is no centralized way for them to know which companies are federal contractors or who to contact with questions about postings.